cam-vanorman/vanorman.co/readme.md

 This is a starter template for freelancers wanting to showcase projects/work.
 It's based on [Tighten.co's Jigsaw blog template.](http://jigsaw-blog-staging.tighten.co/)

-This starter allows you to connect with your [contentful account](contentful.com).
+While the template was initially purposed for static content, this starterThis starter allows you to connect with your [contentful account](contentful.com).
 I'm currently using the free tier.

-Additionally I'm using [FieldGoal](https://fieldgoal.io) to manage forms on the front-end (without exposing my password).
-As well, each forms have reCaptchav2 enabled to prevent bot shenanigans from abusing your beautiful website.
+Additionally this template uses [FieldGoal](https://fieldgoal.io) to manage forms on the front-end (without exposing my password).
+As well, each form has reCaptchav2 enabled to prevent bot shenanigans from abusing your beautiful website.

 ## Installation